beccapearce/jobs_for_good/README.md

+# Description
-# A Website to help those looking for jobs in companies that pride themselves on social impact
+ A website to help those looking for jobs in companies that pride themselves on social impact

 While searching for jobs myself I decided to make the page I really wanted to exist

 ### Instructions

-until it is deployed and everyone is using it, run locally
+Until it is deployed and everyone is using it, run locally

 clone the code